Niche and topical communities are one of the most important pillars of a social SEO approach to audience building.

 I have found some useful new tools on this site.

-As of 2023 Product Hunt is still a prime example of a successful community and a household name.
+As of 2026 Product Hunt is still a prime example of a successful community and a household name.

-Being on Product Hunt is often a starting point for growth for software startups.
+Showing up on Product Hunt is often a starting point for growth for software startups.

-Facebook and LinkedIn Groups
+Facebook and LinkedIn groups

-I’m a member of the Search Engine Land group on LinkedIn.
 I was long before I started writing for SEL regularly back in 2022.

-The SEL group is very strict though.
 Even though I was a regular contributor got banned there by mistake due to sharing a link to my SEL post.

 The questions asked there or opinions shared by newer members are often so misguided that there are a great inspiration for content.